 * Bring along a jacket and socks as it can get a bit chilly with the AC on all night.

-* The lower bed is more comfortable and is less effected by the light at night.
+* The lower bed is more comfortable and is less affected by the light at night.
 However the upper bed can feel more private.
 The lower bed can be a seat during the day and the attendant will come along and make it into a bed in the evening.
 The lower bed is slightly more expensive than the upper and it does have a window.

 * The attendant will wake you an hour before your stop

 * Pick a train that runs through the night and arrives early in the morning to make the most use of your time, save on accommodation and have more time to explore!

 Or you could book some airline tickets from Bangkok to Chiang Mai

 Of course, you could always fly!
 It’s the fastest way and if you are pushed for time there is no competition as to which mode of transport take you from Chiang Mai to Bangkok the fastest!
 However it is also the most expensive and personally I hate flying so avoid it at all costs!

 Information on air travel from Bangkok to Chiang Mai:

 * Flights take 1hr 15 minutes between Bangkok and Chiang Mai